 The Deep Web is a paradise for cybercriminals.
 Underworld criminals can freely trade in illegal drugs, buy and sell malware, crimeware, ransomware, identity cards, deal with cyber-laundering, credit cards, and the list goes on and on.

 Cybercrime is a complicated and vast phenomenon.
-The rapid increase in the number of phones, Wi-Fi networks, and the internet has increased the complexity and cyber-attacks.
+The rapid increase in phones, Wi-Fi networks, and the internet has increased the complexity and cyber-attacks.
 The advancement in technology has led to an expansion in cyber-criminality and the cyber victimization of the vast ignorant population.

 Protection against cybercriminal activities starts with taking individual precautionary measures.
 It then expands to organizational, corporate, military, societal, national, and international levels.
 Comprehensive protection at all levels and installation of various layers of security minimizes, prevents, and decelerates the rate of cybercrime.